 Like many countries, Canada is guilty of following major fashion trends wherever they come from.
 This year, the country is fast catching up on Logomania, the 90s trend of wearing branded clothes that is shaping up again around the world.

 You’ll see Gucci logos on sneakers, Maple Leafs jerseys, Calvin Klein pants, and Yankees T-shirts in every Canadian city these days.
 Sure, branded items didn’t just reappear.
 They’ve been around all along but logomania just went mainstream again.

 Unfortunately, most branded items don’t come cheap.
 It’s not a surprise to see Gucci t-shirts priced at over $900.
 Premium Jordan sneakers cost $300 or more while Louis Vuitton bags start at $400.
 If you are going to join Logomania, be prepared to part with substantial amounts of cash.

 Online Gaming Fever

 Despite these laws, most Canadian casino fans gamble on any genuine site that accepts them.
 Many foreign gambling sites accept members worldwide, even in countries where gambling is illegal.
-Canada doesn’t have the powers to sue international gambling sites and consequently can’t stop Canadians from gambling on foreign sites.
+Canada doesn’t have the power to sue international gambling sites and consequently can’t stop Canadians from gambling on foreign sites.

 Since Canada doesn’t sue players who use foreign casino sites also, Canadians are starting to prefer online casinos to brick and mortar casinos.
 No need to dress up or burn fuel hundreds of miles away just to play.
-An internet enabled smartphone or laptop is enough to have all night playing casino games.
+An internet-enabled smartphone or laptop is enough to have all night playing casino games.

 Our friends down the border have been talking to smart devices for several years now.
 With Apple and Amazon becoming Canadian household names, smart speakers are becoming our culture too.
 Ordering groceries online is as simple as talking to Alexa.
 You have three voice options: Echo, Tap and Echo dot.